You are listening to the Sean Hannity Radio Show Podcast.

 Why hasn't anything been done about it?

-I mean, it's it's really it's it's mind boggling.
+I mean, it's really, it's mind-boggling.

-I mean, I think it's a lot of people are very refreshed that you don't have a politician in there, that you have somebody who's never been a politician.
+I mean, I think a lot of people are very refreshed that you don't have a politician in there, that you have somebody who's never been a politician.

-Uh he's always signed the front of the check, not the back of the check.
+He's always signed the front of the check, not the back of the check.

 I mean, it's just very, very different.